 “Wow, you can’t take a joke?”

 Negging thrives when we’re unsure of ourselves.
-That’s why self-worth and self-love aren’t just buzzwords—they’re armor.
+That’s why self-worth and self-love aren’t just buzzwords; they’re armor.

 You deserve to be loved in a way that doesn’t require shrinking, second-guessing, or decoding insults.
+If it doesn’t feel like love, it’s not.

 Are you ready to go back into the dating game?
 This can be challenging, particularly…